-Miscanthus or elephant grass as it is sometimes known, is a biomass crop that originated in South East Asia.
-It was initially introduced into Europe as an ornamental garden plant but over recent years has become one of the driving forces in biomass crop production.
+Miscanthus or elephant grass as it is sometimes known is a biomass crop originating from South East Asia.
+Initially introduced into Europe as an ornamental garden plant, over recent years it has become one of the driving forces in biomass crop production.

-It is very absorbent, being able to absorb up to three times its own weight in moisture, and its woody nature means the dust content is low, avoiding respiratory problems.
+Miscanthus is a bamboo-like structure, with a spongy inner core.
+It is this core that is very absorbent, being able to absorb up to three times its own weight in moisture and the woody outer stem, when processed, gives low dust content and a hard wearing end product.

 How it works